 “Well, yeah.”
 Her sudden grin is an apology for thinking they might be otherwise.
 I chuckle.

 “I thought I’d be drifting around here by myself all night.”I follow her gaze as it lands on Rich, who is now at a table with his back turned to us, conversing with someone else.

 She suddenly looks uncomfortable.
 “I apologize in advance if he starts following up with your friends about real estate...”

 I shake my head to cut her off, try to put her at ease.
 “Hey, he’d be a fool not to.
 There’s millions of dollars’ worth of business just sitting here.
 He should take it.”

 I see the way she shifts in her shoes, rocks back on her stems, one after the other.
 “Next week.
 Want to go sit under one of those heat lamps over there?”

 She nods gratefully.
 “I think I may lose some toes if I don’t get out of these shoes soon.”

 “Join us when you can’t feel your faces anymore,” I say to my friends, placing my hand lightly on the small of Olivia’s back to maneuver her away.

-I feel her tense slightly at my touch, but she says, “I almost forgot.
+I feel her tense slightly at my touch, so I slip my hand away as casually as I can, even while my hand burns.
+I feel compelled to make an excuse for why I’d touch her but she says, “I almost forgot.
 I have a going away present for you.
 It’s from me and Audrey.
 It’s not fancy,” she says quickly, her eyes sweeping over our surroundings.
 “But we thought you might like it.”